The Cost of Randomness for Converting a Tripartite Quantum State to be Approximately Recoverable: Proof of Theorem

 \subsection{Proof of Inequality (\ref{eq:rightmark})}

-For an arbitrary $R>M^R_{A|AB}(\rho^{ABC})$, $\epsilon>0$ and sufficiently large $n$, there exists a random unitary operation ${\mathcal V}_n:\tau\mapsto2^{-nR}\sum_{k=1}^{2^{nR}}V_k\tau V_k^{\dagger}$ on $A^n$ and a linear CPTP map ${\mathcal R}_n:B^n\rightarrow B^nC^n$ that satisfy
+For an arbitrary $R>M^R_{A|AB}(\rho^{ABC})$, $\epsilon\in(0,1)$ and sufficiently large $n$, there exists a random unitary operation ${\mathcal V}_n:\tau\mapsto2^{-nR}\sum_{k=1}^{2^{nR}}V_{n,k}\tau V_{n,k}^{\dagger}$ on ${\bar A}$ and a linear CPTP map ${\mathcal R}_n:{\bar B}\rightarrow {\bar B}{\bar C}$ that satisfy

-Define states $|\psi\rangle^{ABCD}$, $\rho_n'^{ABC}$ and $|\psi_n'\rangle^{EA^nB^nC^nD^n}$ in the same way as in Appendix \ref{sec:prfleftmark}.
+Define states $|\psi\rangle^{ABCD}$, $\rho_n'^{ABC}$ and $|\psi_n'\rangle^{E{\bar A}{\bar B}{\bar C}{\bar D}}$ in the same way as in Appendix \ref{sec:prfleftmark}.
 For these states, in addition to (\ref{eq:qcmient01}), we have

-where the third line follows from $\rho_n'^{B^nC^n}=(\rho^{BC})^{\otimes n}$.
+where the third line follows from $\rho_n'^{{\bar B}{\bar C}}=(\rho^{BC})^{\otimes n}$.
 Using (\ref{eq:defmarkovianizing222}), it holds that

-Here, the second line follows by the Fannes\cite{fannes73} inequality; the third line by the data processing inequality; and the fifth line by the von Neumann entropy being nondecreasing under random unitary operations, in addition to $\rho_n'^{B^n}=(\rho^{B})^{\otimes n}$.
+Here, the second line follows from (\ref{eq:defmarkovianizing222}) and (\ref{eq:alicki}); the third line by the data processing inequality; and the fifth line by the von Neumann entropy being nondecreasing under random unitary operations, in addition to $\rho_n'^{{\bar B}}=(\rho^{B})^{\otimes n}$.
 From (\ref{eq:qcmient01}), (\ref{eq:qcmient1}) and (\ref{eq:qcmient2}), we obtain

 which concludes the proof for the first inequality in (\ref{eq:rightmark}).